nicoleblanchette/JS30-Deployed/README.md

 17. [Sorting Bands](https://nicoleblanchette.github.io/17-sorting-bands/) | *Sorts band names using regex to not include articles like "the"*
 18. [Tally String Time] | **NO DEPLOYMENT** *Add together times stored as strings*
 19. [Unreal Webcam](https://nicoleblanchette.github.io/19-unreal-webcam/) | *Photo booth app with various filters*
+  Note: Currently incompatible with iOS devices and any in-app Meta browser
+20. [Speech Recognition](https://nicoleblanchette.github.io/20-speech-recognition/) | *Text to speech!
+Say the phrase "Can you hear me?"*
+  Note: Incompatible with Firefox and limited compatibility on Opera Note #2: Chrome is reccomended

 ## Repository Links
 1. [Drum Kit](https://github.com/nicoleblanchette/01-drum-kit)